 Here’s what you need to know if you’re searching for the best Corgi rescues in Virginia.
 Corgis are a type of herding dog that originated in Wales.
 They are distinguishable by their adorably short legs and long bodies, perfect for their sturdy, stocky build.

 Originally bred to herd cattle, Corgis are now hugely popular dogs and one of the most popular breeds of dogs in the United States.
-Corgis catapulted into fame by Queen Elizabeth’s extreme love for the breed, owning more than thirty Corgis in the past 70 years, sometimes as many as nine at a time.
+Corgis catapulted into fame by Queen Elizabeth’s extreme love for the breed, owning more than thirty Corgis, sometimes as many as nine at a time.

 Intelligent, eager to please, and highly trainable, Corgis are known to be friendly and outgoing, making them excellent companion dogs.
 However, they are independent and can be stubborn, requiring loads of patience and attention to ensure a well-trained puppy.
 They also have modest to high energy levels and will require regular exercise.